Sergeant Geoffrey Grierson 521699 RAF 1913—1972

 The site of the tent Quotafiya September 1940 (Grierson collection)

-A lucky escape all round, briefly remarked in the Squadron Operations Record Book.
+A lucky escape all round, though so briefly remarked in the Squadron Operations Record Book.
 Sgt Hutt’s fate is not recorded.
-Munro and Pollard were later lost in 211 Squadron operations from Menidia over Valona:
+Munro and Pollard were later lost in Greece, on 211 Squadron operations from Menidi over Valona:

 NAAFI, Quotafiya [ca October 1940] (Grierson collection)